The nucleosome, in maize and blue.

 - All Research Areas

 Investigators in the department apply a range of technologies to address important biomedical questions from a biochemical perspective.
-This emphasis on the molecular mechanisms of life is further strengthened by our close ties and cross-appointments with the Life Sciences Institute, the Molecular & Behavioral Neuroscience Institute, the Chemical Biology Program, and the Biophysics Program, making the Department of Biological Chemistry the centerpiece of a large and diverse biochemical community at the University of Michigan.
+This emphasis on the molecular mechanisms of life is further strengthened by our close ties and cross-appointments with the Life Sciences Institute, the Michigan Neuroscience Institute, the Chemical Biology Program, and the Biophysics Program, making the Department of Biological Chemistry the centerpiece of a large and diverse biochemical community at the University of Michigan.